GovindS22016/WeatherApp/README.md

 The results are in JSON project.

 # Instructions to Run the WeatherApp
-Simply download the project and run it in Visual Studio to see the results.
+Simply download the project, unzip and run it in Visual Studio to see the results.
 By Default, the app will return the results for current date.

 # Assumptions on the data set